neshoba78/jpierite-fabacademy/may-24-applications-and-implications.md

 The original proposal in 2015 was for a language lab in a box which would incorporate recording and digitization processes.
 At the time of final project development in 2015, I had so much trouble fighting with the machines, my own computer, and 3D CAD tools.
 I ended up simplifying the project to an alligator toy that would simulate the tones in language.
 It would be done by parsing an XML based language documentation format.

+FYI: The Lexicon Interchange Format data on Tunica eventually was used for the Tunica online [Webonary](https://tunica.webonary.org/browse/browse-vernacular/).
+This was done through our Tribe's [collaboration](http://tunica.wp.tulane.edu) with Tulane University in New Orleans, LA.

 I was able to mill out one side of the toy on the ShopBot.
 I 3D printed clips for the toy to have movable legs.
 That was as far as I got with the project in 2015.

 ![](/assets/IMG_2632.jpg)